Author: Steve Settle MA (Cantab) MBA FCA, Managing Director—Asia, CFO Centre

 Like so many of us working on a contingent basis, he had to adapt very quickly to survive.
 He learnt to offer advice rather than issue directives and work in a more relaxed style.
 Since accepting that things move slower in small organisations, he’s built up a portfolio of loyal clients.

-And like so many of us working in this new way, he gets huge job satisfaction and fulfillment.
+And like so many of us working in this new way, he gets huge job satisfaction and fulfilment.
 Like us, he’s confident that in his role as a part-time CFO he’s helping many more companies to succeed than he would have done had he still been working for one multinational company.

 Hire a superstar part-time CFO